Leftover Corned Beef Soup with Sauerkraut and Tomatoes

 After 15 minutes, stir in 1 T balsamic vinegar and season to taste with fresh ground black pepper.
 (The sauerkraut is salty, so I didn’t add any salt.)
 Serve hot, sprinkled with grated Swiss cheese and an extra drizzle of balsamic vinegar if desired.

-As I said, corned beef isn't really recommended for the South Beach Diet, due to the amount of saturated fat.
-However, if you indulge in it for a special occasion like St. Patrick's Day, this soup is packed with other low-glycemic ingredients which makes it a healthful way to use the leftovers.
+This is a great soup for low-carb and low-glycemic diet plans.
+As I said, corned beef isn’t really recommended for the South Beach Diet, due to the amount of saturated fat.
+However, if you indulge in it for a special occasion like St. Patrick’s Day, this soup is packed with other low-glycemic ingredients which makes it a healthful way to use the leftovers.